Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Moduli spaces of Higgs bundles

 where ${\mc M}_{\Dol}(\GL_r)(T)$ is the groupoid of $T$-families of rank $r$ Higgs bundles on $\mathcal X$ for a test scheme $T$.
 Similarly, we can also define the moduli functor $\mc M_{\Dol,P}(\GL_r)$ of rank $r$ Higgs bundles with modified Hilbert polynomial $P$ on $\mc X$.
 Suppose that $\mc M_{\Vecc,r}$ is the moduli functor of rank $r$ locally free sheaves on $\mc X$.
 There is a forgetful functor

-defined by forgetting the Higgs fields. \begin{proposition} $\mc M_{\Vecc,r}$ is an algebraic stack locally of finite type over $\mbb C$. \end{proposition} \begin{proof} By Corollary 2.27 in Nironi \cite{fn}, the stack $\mc Coh(\mc X)$ of coherent sheaves on $\mc X$ is an algebraic stack of locally finite type over $\mbb C$.
-And, the inclusion of $\mc M_{\Vecc}$ into $\mc Coh(\mc X)$ is represented by open immersion (See Lemma 2.1.8 in Huybrechts-Lehn \cite{hl}).
-Hence, $\mc M_{\Vecc,r}$ is an algebraic stack locally of finite type over $\mbb C$. \end{proof}
+defined by forgetting the Higgs fields. \begin{proposition} $\mc M_{\Vecc,r}$ is an algebraic stack locally of finite type over $\mbb C$. \end{proposition} \begin{proof} Since the stack $\mc Coh(\mc X)$ of coherent sheaves on $\mc X$ is an algebraic stack locally of finite type over $\mbb C$ (see \cite[Corollary 2.27]{fn}) and the inclusion of $\mc M_{\Vecc}$ into $\mc Coh(\mc X)$ is represented by open immersion (see \cite[Lemma 2.1.8]{hl}), $\mc M_{\Vecc,r}$ is an algebraic stack locally of finite type over $\mbb C$ (see \cite[Proposition 10.2.2]{mo}). \end{proof}

 \begin{proposition} $\mc M_{\Dol}(\GL_r)$ is an algebraic stack locally of finite type over $\mbb C$. \end{proposition}